drabolec/the-binding-of-isaac-ripoff/README.md

 Make sure you are in the directory of the project.

 ### 2. Compile the source file:

-### 1. Open the project folder in your terminal

-Make sure you are in the root directory of the project.

-### 2. Compile the source file:
 ```console
 g++ -c main.cpp -I"./SFML-3.0.0/include"
 ```